 The White Fathers had converted several people who then began to convert others.
 Most of those converts held important posts at King Mwanga’s court and also lived and taught there.

-After the death of Joseph Mukasa, Charles Lwanga took over the leadership and instruction of the Christian community at the King’s court.
-He also took charge to protect the young boys and men out of pedophile Mwanga’s hands.
+After the death of Joseph Mukasa, St Charles Lwanga took over the leadership and instruction of the Christian community at the King’s court.
+He also took charge to protect the young boys and men from pedophile Mwanga’s hands.

 After this incident, Mwanga ordered the royal compound to be guarded and sealed thus preventing anyone from escaping.
 Thereafter, he gathered some executioners in the kingdom.